Round Windows for Homes

 Quarter and half segments are frequently combined with transom or picture windows or glass doors to achieve an arched configuration.
 This method offers slightly more structural integrity and durability than a single arched window, and generally costs less as well.

-However, keep in mind that all round windows are considered specialty shapes, so they will generally be more pricey than standard windows.
+However, keep in mind that all circle windows are considered specialty shapes, so they will generally be more pricey than standard windows.
 Additionally, if you choose to add decorative frames, grilles, or stained glass to the window, it will likely drive up the price, as well.

 Matching Windows to Your Home